sqlballs/mSQLg2c/modules/01-SetupandWorkshopMethodology.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"><h2>01 Workshop Setup and Methodology</h2>
 <p></p>
 The <a href="https://github.com/sqlballs/mSQLg2c">Modernizing Your Data Estate With SQL Ground-to-Cloud workshop</a> uses the following components.
 Read through this list, and in the Activities that follow you will see specific steps for each installation.
-You can also simply read through each of these steps, and observe the activities in the workshop if you cannot install the hands-on poritions.
+You can also simply read through each of these steps, and observe the activities in the workshop if you cannot install the hands-on portions.
 <p></p>

 > You must have **at least** SQL Server 2022 and SQL Server Management Studio installed to take this course.